To perform additional operations when a particular kind of query is executed on your database, you can define database triggers.

 Multiple databases per RONIN space are currently in private beta and not yet publicly available.

-When executing a query, the RONIN TypeScript client allows for providing a
+When executing a query, the client allows for providing a config option named

 await add.team.with.name('Engineering', { database: 'my-database' });